fastpopo/gconf/README.md

 ```

+Ths example will generate the following output:

+     Key: [key], Value: [value]

 Test
 ----

      $ go test

-This example will generate the following output:
+This test will generate the following output:

      Testing with test/sample.json
      PASS